A civil engineering degree prepares you for work in the construction industry as well as in the broader business

-Civil engineers are employed by a wide range of contractors and consultancies and also work in-house for a variety of large organisations.
+Civil engineers are employed by a wide range of contractors and consultancies and also work in-house for a variety of national and multinational organisations.
 There are many opportunities in the public sector, with local authorities, government departments and environmental organisations, where engineers are often involved in setting project specifications and drafting tender documents.
 Opportunities are available with employers both in the UK and overseas.

 Civil engineers are in demand for their technical and subject-specific knowledge and understanding.
 With a sound grasp of science, mathematics and technology, you can design, create and build structures efficiently, making best use of available resources and techniques.
 Through realistic construction-based group projects, you gain practical experience of applying your engineering judgement and working successfully with others.

-The transferable skills gained by studying civil engineering are also sought after by employers in many other job areas.
+The skills gained by studying civil engineering are also sought after by employers in many other job areas.
 These include a creative approach to problem-solving, critical thinking and the ability to interpret data, numeracy, IT and communication skills, analytical and decision-making abilities, and an awareness of ethical issues.

-Most new graduates who enter professional training with a civil engineering company will continue to study part time while they are working in order to achieve professional standards to become either chartered (CEng) or incorporated (IEng) engineers.
+Most new graduates who enter professional training with a civil engineering company continue to study part time while working in order to achieve professional standards to become either chartered (CEng) or incorporated (IEng) engineers.
 The routes to professional status are outlined by the Engineering Council .

 Civil engineering courses at postgraduate level allow students to develop specialist knowledge in a particular area, such as water management, earthquake engineering, maritime civil engineering, environmental engineering and a wide range of other general and specific options.
 It is possible to carry out research through an MRes, MPhil or PhD, or to do a taught Masters course in these areas.

 Just less than half of civil engineering graduates employed in the UK are working as civil engineers six months after graduating.
 Other professions in the top ten include mechanical engineers, design and development engineers, environment professionals and quantity surveyors.

 |Engineering and building||73.5%|